-The Daily Pic: corban Walker expands on issues of smallness.Large as Life
+The Daily Pic: Corban Walker expands on issues of smallness.Large as Life

-I said to him 'corban,' and shook the dust of Bethsaida from my feet.
+I said to him 'Corban,' and shook the dust of Bethsaida from my feet.The Unknown Quantity

-Mr. corban, having notice from friendly Indians, escaped with his men to St. Mary's.
+Mr. Corban, having notice from friendly Indians, escaped with his men to St. Mary's.

 He had devoted the Corban funds to unhallowed purposes, and had mingled the blood of the Galileans with their sacrifices.The Trial of Jesus from a Lawyer's Standpoint, Vol. II (of II)

 - Old Testament a gift to God

 - New Testament Judaism the Temple treasury or a consecration or gift to it (Matthew 27:6; Mark 7:11)